zujiancai/zujiancai.github.io/_posts/2021-09-27-finana-project-design.md

         H --> I[End]
     </div>

 2. TriggerSequence job to initialize this sequence: fetch historical quotes for all stocks (FetchQuotes task type), generate report for configured lists, screening report and rankings by brackets (CreateReport task type).
-This initializer only check schedule and add the first task in queue.
+It use FetchQuotesLog to ensure only one sequence is triggered within the scheduled time window.

     <div class="mermaid">
         graph TD